 One thing that might be holding you back from growing your business with e-commerce is the perception that online transactions are at greater risk of fraud.
 More specifically, the card-not-present nature of online transactions, combined with the fact that e-commerce sellers typically don’t collect signatures, might have you concerned that you’d have no way to prevent a chargeback in the event of a disputed credit card charge.

-That’s not actually the case.
-If your business sells big-ticket items or you want the extra reassurance of proof should a dispute occur, it is possible to collect remote signatures that provide clear evidence that a purchase was authorized by the cardholder.
+That’s not always the case.
+If your business sells big-ticket items or you want the extra reassurance of proof should a dispute occur, it is possible to collect remote signatures.
+In the event that a dispute is filed due to disagreement on the products or service, a remote signature will provide clear evidence that the purchase was authorized by the cardholder.

 The risk of data breaches that can expose cardholder information is also something you shouldn’t take lightly – but at the same time, it also shouldn’t hold you back from leveraging e-commerce opportunities.
 Because security is paramount for a successful e-commerce strategy, it’s important to closely evaluate Payment Gateway Providers.
 Also, look for a vendor that is PCI Level 1 compliant, meaning they adhere to the highest tier of the Payment Card Industry Data Security Standards.
 This includes encryption of cardholder data and annual security audits to expose and address any system weaknesses.